- At times, when you are trying to update your windows system, some important dll files or registries files may be missing or corrupted.

 At the command prompt, type the following command, and then press ENTER:

-4. Boot in Safe mode with Networking and see if the error still exists in Windows.
+4. Log on windows in Safe mode with Networking and see if the error still pops up in Windows.

 Click Start, type MSCONFIG, and click Boot from the pop up dialog.
 Tick Safe Boot in Boot Option, then select Network and Reboot the PC.